The texts in this anthology should NOT be cited as direct quotations from Whitman.

 Occasionally I have changed a few words, or the order of the words, to create verses that read more smoothly, without changing the sense of the line.
 In a very few instances I have changed or added words in ways that do change the sense, to better reflect my own thoughts, values, and experience.
 (Read more about this in “The Editor’s Creative Role.”)
 More often I resisted the temptation to add or change words that would change the sense.
 I have tried to let the poet speak for himself.

-I chose not to cite the sources of the words in the anthology, fearing that an endless string of footnotes would interfere with the reading experience.
+I chose not to cite the sources of the words in the anthology, because I did not want an endless series of footnotes to interfere with the reading experience.
+To find the source of any specific line or set of words, try using